 Words by Simon Difford

 Likened to a vodka & Red Bull for the discerning, the caffeine loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur and a dash of sugar.
 Although not a true Martini, and these days often served in a coup rather than a V-shaped glass, the Espresso Martini is perhaps the best-known of contemporary classic cocktails to emerge from the 1990s.

 Espresso Martinis are usually garnished with three coffee beans arranged in a petal formation floating in the centre of the drinks creamy surface.
-The floating of three beans comes from the traditional serving of Sambuca in Italy where the three beans are called 'con la mosca', meaning "with the fly".
-The three beans represent health, wealth and happiness.
+The floating of three beans comes from the traditional serving of Sambuca in Italy where the three beans are called con la mosca, meaning "with the fly", representing health, wealth and happiness.

 History / origins

 The drink we know today as the Espresso Martini started life as the far more fittingly titled Vodka Espresso.
 Created in 1983 by Dick Bradsell at the Soho Brasserie, London for a customer who'd asked for a drink to "wake her up, and f@@k her up."
 When asked as to exactly why he settled on that drink that day, Dick told me: "The coffee machine at the Soho Brasserie was right next to the station where I served drinks.
 It was a nightmare, as there were coffee grounds everywhere, so coffee was very much on my mind.
 And it was all about vodka back then - it was all people were drinking."